Quarterly and bespoke reports on the Welsh economy

-- Track the supply of, and demand for, finance across Wales
+- Tracking the supply of, and demand for, finance across Wales

-- Improve understanding of SMEs and their role within the Welsh economy
+- Improving the understanding of SMEs and their role within the Welsh economy

-- Create innovative ways of measuring, interpreting and tracking SME data
+- Creating innovative ways of measuring, interpreting and tracking SME data

-- Identify and address Welsh SME finance data gaps
+- Identifying and addressing Welsh SME finance data gaps

-- Improve understanding of the Development Bank of Wales’ wider economic impact
+- Improving the understanding of the Development Bank of Wales’ wider economic impact

 Economic Intelligence Wales is a unique collaboration between the Development Bank of Wales, Cardiff Business School and the Office for National Statistics (ONS).

-Cardiff Business School will lead on producing the research outputs utilising data from the ONS, StatsWales, the Development Bank of Wales and other data sources.
+Cardiff Business School leads on producing the research outputs utilising data from the ONS, StatsWales, the Development Bank of Wales and other data sources.
 Representatives from the three organisations form the Economic Intelligence Wales Steering Group which reviews and approves research outputs for publication.

 "I see Economic Intelligence Wales as a strategic national asset and a key mechanism that can help shape future policy development within the arena of access to finance."